rtlong/conkyrc/README.md

 ## Environment

-There are a few things you'll need to use this conkyrc:
+There are a few things you'll need, in order to use this conkyrc:

 * NetBSD Fortune ('fortune-mod' in the Ubuntu repo — I'm using version 9708, but you shouldn't have trouble on anything else)
 * Ruby 1.9 (I'm running 1.9.3-p0 — The Conkyrc will expect to find a binary in your path called `ruby-1.9.3-p0`, which is set up for you by [RVM][].
 I'd highly recommend using that.)
 * The included fonts, installed on your system.
-DejaVu is used at some point as well (that's available through the Ubuntu repos).
-You can install the included fonts by simply extracting the Zip files, and copying the TTF files within into ~/.fonts (create it if it doesn't exist), then run `fc-cache`
+'DejaVu' is used at some point as well (that's available through the Ubuntu repos).
+You can install the included fonts by simply extracting the Zip files, and copying the TTF files within into `~/.fonts` (create it if it doesn't exist), then run `fc-cache`
 * The included NetworkManager dispatcher hook, or any other means of automatically placing your external IP address in `/tmp/external-ip`